Store Hours

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in La Mirada can help you enjoy your spring activities to the fullest.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Garden Center in La Mirada can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow vegetables and herbs.
-Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow herbs and vegetables.
+Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like squash, tomatoes, cucumbers, and peppers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery is also lovely, so create an oasis inside your home.
-A sunroom or covered porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
+An indoor garden of greenery might also be lovely, so create an oasis within your home.
+A sunroom or covered porch is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
 Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors